BAI: Beck Anxiety Inventory

 • May underestimate worry-based anxiety symptoms

-• Less sensitive to cognitive aspects of GAD than measures like GAD-7
+• Less sensitive to the cognitive aspects of GAD than worry-focused measures like the GAD-7 (Leyfer et al., 2006; Creamer et al., 1995)

 Limitations and Cautions

-• Age restrictions: Limited validation below age 17
+• Age restrictions: most appropriate for ages 17 and older; more limited validation below 17

-• Not diagnostic alone: Clinical interview required for definitive anxiety disorder diagnosis
+• Not diagnostic alone: a clinical interview is required for a definitive anxiety disorder diagnosis

 Import & Customize Testable Template